 To use flow lines to study Von Kármàn vortex streets:

+Measure the diameter of the rod, Do, using a caliper.
+Use S.I. units for this measurement (m).

 Fix a cylindrical rod downstream of the negative electrode.

 Cast the light of the high-intensity discharge lamp on the layer of hydrogen bubbles.
 Make sure the light is not directly behind of the line of view to prevent oversaturation of the imaging system

-Align visualization system with the rod; in a way that only the circular tip is visible in front of the camera.
+Align the visualization system with the rod; in a way that only the circular tip is visible in front of the camera.

+Add a mark in the visualization window and downstream of the rod to use it as the reference to count vortex-shed cycles per unit time.

 Data analysis for flow past a circular cylinder: